Back to DWU AI Articles

 • No Blackout Dates: Members can redeem miles to any destination on any available seat, eliminating the elite-tier restrictions competitors impose.

-• Premium Partner Network: Alaska is a Oneworld Alliance member, allowing member transfers to British Airways, American Airlines, Cathay Pacific, Emirates, and dozens of other premium carriers worldwide.
+• Partner Network: Alaska is a Oneworld Alliance member, allowing member transfers to British Airways, American Airlines, Cathay Pacific, Emirates, and dozens of other premium carriers worldwide.

 • Transferability: Members can gift or transfer miles to other members, increasing program stickiness and enabling lifestyle/gifting use cases.